How and when did the National Academies of Sciences, Engineering, and Medicine come into existence? What do they do?

 The National Academy of Sciences (NAS) was created in 1863 by a congressional charter approved by President Abraham Lincoln.
 Under this charter, the National Research Council was established in 1916, the National Academy of Engineering (NAE) in 1964, and the Institute of Medicine (IOM) in 1970.
 In 2015, the Institute of Medicine became the National Academy of Medicine (NAM).
 These private, nonprofit organizations share in the responsibility for advising the federal government, upon request and without fee, on questions of science, technology, and health policy.
-The NAS, NAE, and IOM are honorific organizations; new members are elected annually, and membership is considered a high honor.
+The NAS, NAE, and NAM are honorific organizations; new members are elected annually, and membership is considered a high honor.

 The National Academy of Sciences publishes a scholarly journal, Proceedings of the National Academy of Sciences, organizes symposia, and convenes meetings on issues of national importance and urgency.
 The Academy operates very few committees directly; most of its study projects are undertaken by the seven program units of the National Academies of Sciences, Engineering, and Medicine.

 The National Academy of Engineering sponsors engineering studies and other activities designed to assess and meet national needs, encourages engineering education and research, explores means for promoting cooperation in engineering in the United States and abroad, and recognizes the superior achievements of engineers.
-The National Academy of Engineering also supports study projects carried out through the National Research Council.
+The National Academy of Engineering also supports study projects carried out through the Academies' program units.

-The Institute of Medicine identifies concerns in medical care, research, and education and secures the services of members of appropriate professions to examine policy matters relating to public health.
-Consensus studies and other projects are carried out by the programs of the Institute of Medicine is not a part of the formal structure of the National Research Council, it follows the same quality assurance procedures as the Research Council.
+The National Academy of Medicine identifies concerns in medical care, research, and education and secures the services of members of appropriate professions to examine policy matters relating to public health.
+Consensus studies and other projects are carried out by the programs of the Institute of Medicine.

-What is the relationship of the NAS, NAE, IOM, and Research Council to the government?
+What is the relationship of the Academies to the government?

 The NAS was created by the federal government to be an adviser on scientific and technological matters.
 The majority of studies carried out by the Academies are at the request of government agencies or Congress.
-However, the Academy and its associated organizations are private and do not receive direct federal appropriations for their work.
-Studies that the institutions undertake for the government usually are funded out of appropriations made available to federal agencies.
+However, the Academies are private and do not receive direct federal appropriations for their work.
+Studies that the institution undertakes for the government usually are funded out of appropriations made available to federal agencies.

-Are members of the NAS, NAE, and IOM paid?
+Are members of the NAS, NAE, and NAM paid?
 How about committee members?

-No. A very few members assume full-time positions within the National Academies and receive salaries (nor are their institutions reimbursed for the time that they devote to Academy work).
+No. A very few members assume full-time positions within the Academies and receive salaries (nor are their institutions reimbursed for the time that they devote to Academy work).
 Membership and participation in activities are voluntary.
-Committee members serve pro bono.
+Committee members serve pro bono as volunteers.
 Reimbursement of travel costs and subsistence support is the only compensation provided.